ministryofjustice/staff-device-dns-server/documentation/monitoring.md

 DNS uses Grafana to display metrics.
 The Grafana dashboard can be found [here](https://monitoring-alerting.staff.service.justice.gov.uk/d/tm5gLH1Gz/bind-dns-metrics?orgId=1)

 The JSON used to configure the dashboard is stored in the [IMA dashboard configuration repo](https://github.com/ministryofjustice/staff-infrastructure-monitoring-config).
 When updates are made in the dashboard, the JSON needs to be saved and tracked with version control.
-More information around this can be found in the documentation in IMA repo.
+More information around this can be found in the documentation in the IMA repo.

 The DNS dashboard is separated into three sections: